Gmanicus/Gmanicus/README.md

 <br>
 <br>

-📝 I'm currently working on a 3D post-apocolyptic sci-fi game that is, for now, called Node Colonies
+📝 I am currently working on a 3D post-apocolyptic sci-fi game that is, for now, called Node Colonies

+I am also a part of team **Debug Life** in the team/final projects phase to receive my Full-Stack Web Development certification from the Bethel School of Technology.
+Our project is TBD

 <hr>